 Usually, several hospitals around the country take part in these trials.
 It's important to bear in mind that some treatments that look promising at first are often later found not to be as good as existing treatments or to have side effects that outweigh the benefits.
 If you decide not to take part in a trial, your decision will be respected and you don't have to give a reason.
 However, it can help to let the staff know your concerns so that they can give you the best advice.
 There will be no change in the way that you're treated by the hospital staff, and you'll be offered the standard treatment for your situation.

-There is more detail in our booklet Understanding cancer research trials (clinical trials) - see page 126.
+Clinical trials are described in more detail in our booklet Understanding cancer research trials (clinical trials).
+See page 112 for ways to order it.